arekjg/login_system/README.md

-# Login system console app
+# Login System console app

 This is a simple console app I wrote while learning C++.
 Made in accordance with [this tutorial](https://www.youtube.com/watch?v=m2xt5KIEHvc).